anpotter/RBTL/README.md

 The logic of relational propositions is an intentional logic.

-Andrew Potter.
-2019.
-Reasoning between the lines: A logic of relational propositions.
-Dialogue and Discourse, 9(2), 80-110.
+Potter, A. (2019).
+Reasoning between the lines: A logic of relational propositions. _Dialogue and Discourse_, 9(2), 80-110.

+Potter, A. (2020).
+The rhetorical structure of Modus Tollens: An exploration in logic-mining.
+In A. Ettinger, E. Pavlich, & B. Prickett (Eds.), _Proceedings of the Society for Computation in Linguistics_ (Vol. 3, pp. 170-179).
+SCiL.

+Potter, A. (2022).
+Inferring Inferences: Relational Propositions for Argument Mining.
+In _Proceedings of the Society for Computation in Linguistics_ (Vol. 5, pp. 89-100).
+The Society for Computation in Linguistics.

+Potter, A. (2023).
+Text as tautology: an exploration in inference, transitivity, and logical compression. _Text & Talk_, 43(4), 471-503.